spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/04-app-profile-cloning.md

 1. Login to [Palette](/devx#quickstartwithpaletteappmode)

-2. Select **App Profiles** fron the left **Main Menu**.
+2. Select **App Profiles** from the left **Main Menu**.
 Identify the App Profile you want to clone and click on the three dots at the right handside of the row.
 Click on the **Clone** button from the drop down.

 4. You will be prompted to fill out the following information:
    * **Name:** Name of the new app profile.
    * **Profile Version:** Version number for the new app profile.
    * **Source Profile Version:** The version number of the source app profile getting cloned.
    * **Target Project:** The target project to which the profile is to be cloned.
 Select the project name from the drop-down menu.

 5. Click **Confirm** to conclude the cloning of the App Profile.